Biden to visit Israel as Gaza war deepens humanitarian crisis

 Israel has bombarded Hamas-rule Gaza enclave with air strikes that have killed more than 2,800 Palestinians and driven around half of the 2.3 million Gazans from their homes.
 It has imposed a total blockade on the Gaza Strip, so far blocking all aid including food, fuel and medical supplies.

-U.S. Secretary of State Antony Blinken announced Biden's planned visit said at the end of hours of talks with Netanyahu, in which he said Netanyahu had agreed to develop a plan to get humanitarian aid to Gaza civilians.
+US Secretary of State Antony Blinken announced Mr Biden's planned visit at the end of hours of talks with Mr Netanyahu, in which he said Mr Netanyahu had agreed to develop a plan to get humanitarian aid to Gaza civilians.

-"The president will hear from Israel what it needs to defend its people as we continue to work with Congress to meet those needs," Blinken said.
-Biden would also "hear from Israel how it will conduct its operations in a way that minimizes civilian casualties and enables humanitarian assistance to flow to civilians in Gaza in a way that does not benefit Hamas."
+"The President will hear from Israel what it needs to defend its people as we continue to work with Congress to meet those needs," Mr Blinken said.

+Mr Biden would also "hear from Israel how it will conduct its operations in a way that minimizes civilian casualties and enables humanitarian assistance to flow to civilians in Gaza in a way that does not benefit Hamas".

 Washington is also trying to rally Arab states to help head off a wider regional war, after Iran pledged "preemptive action" from the "resistance front" of its allies which include the Hezbollah movement in Lebanon.

-After visiting Israel, Biden would travel to Jordan to meet King Abdullah, Egyptian President Abdel Fattah al-Sisi and Palestinian Authority President Mahmoud Abbas, U.S. national security spokesperson John Kirby said.
+After visiting Israel, Mr Biden would travel to Jordan to meet King Abdullah, Egyptian President Abdel Fattah al-Sisi and Palestinian Authority President Mahmoud Abbas, US national security spokesperson John Kirby said.

 The Israeli military said it had struck Hamas and Islamic Jihad military targets overnight, including Hamas' headquarters and a bank used by the group.
 At least 49 Palestinians were killed in an overnight Israeli strike that hit homes in Khan Younis and Rafah, Gaza's interior ministry said.